 Iris delivers custom-built telehealth solutions to help meet the behavioral health needs of the individuals and families – whether in your community, hospital, or specialty facility.

 We know there is no one-size-fits-all solution to finding what works best for your organization.
 Iris Telehealth has the hands-on expertise to assess your particular needs quickly and develop a telehealth program that is custom-tailored to your facility and patient population.

 Community Mental Health Centers (CMHCs) are on the front line—providing care to an often vulnerable and needy population and preventing hospitalization.
 We can help you meet your telepsychiatry goals by decreasing wait-times and providing you clinicians that fit seamlessly within your organization.

 Community Health Centers & FQHCs

 Community Health Centers (CHC) and Federally Qualified Health Centers (FQHCs) face the task of providing primary and preventive health care for millions of underserved and uninsured people.
 We allow you to add coordinated and complete mental health care convenience to your clients at the location they are most comfortable with.

 Hospitals & Health Systems

-Hospitals & Health Systems realize that mental and physical health are implicitly linked and know that hospitals are often the first stop for people needing help.
-We can be in your Emergency Room 24/7, consulting with inpatient services, or empowering your clinicians so you can decrease length of stay.
+Hospitals & Health Systems realize that mental and physical health are implicitly linked and know that they are often the first stop for people needing help.
+We can be in your Emergency Room 24/7, consulting with inpatient services, or supporting your outpatient services to drive better behavioral health outcomes.